Fix That Website!Some tips on putting your best self forward

 Many prefer to see the most recent work first, and caption information should be as complete as possible, and that includes a date, a title, dimensions, and medium.
 “Dimensions are critical if you’re trying to envision how a show will come together,” says David Rubin, an independent curator and writer in San Antonio, TX.
 And keep the images updated, says Firmin.
 “I’ve run into many artists whose last piece of info is from 2013.”

 With more and more gizmos to look at, design is also a critical element.
 “Artists need to make their site accessible to look at on an iPad or a smart phone,” says Firmin.
 “A lot of sites are designed for iPhones.
 It’s part of the platform.”
-Type so tiny you can’t read without pressing your nose against the screen is an annoyance, as are fussy typefaces—notably those serif fonts that seem to have come from old newspapers or magazines.
+Fussy typefaces—notably those serif fonts that seem to have come from old newspapers or magazines—can be annoying.
 “Helvetica or Arial is much more contemporary,” Firmin believes.
 “If your site looks like it’s from another era, I’m not going to review the work.”

 “Artists need to make their sites accessible to look at on an iPad or Smartphone.”